 Digital CBT Clinic

-Led by Dr. Courtney Beard, we are currently testing the real world effectiveness of digital CBT platforms.
+We are currently testing the real world effectiveness of digital CBT platforms.
 Funded by the Combined Jewish Philanthropies of Greater Boston,

 this project aims to address the increased demand for mental health treatment during COVID by providing low-intensity forms of CBT to at least 300 people in the community.
 We will pilot procedures for a sustainable digital CBT program at McLean.
 Finally, we will examine predictors of outcome and drop-out, as well as patterns of engagement.